FrostCo/AdvancedProfanityFilter/README.md

 ### State files
 The state files hold the details about the current build.
 These files are managed by `bin/prebuild.mjs`.
 - `.build.json`
-  - Current development target details
+  - Active build state file that is referenced when building/packaging/releasing
+  - Gets replaced by the dev or release build files outlined below
+- `.build.dev.json`
-  - This is used for active development, and allows the developer to run simple commands such as `npm run build` to rebuild the project for the target specified in the file
+  - Holds the development build details and allows the developer to omit the target from commands such as `npm run build` to rebuild the project for the target specified in the file
+  - Overwrites `.build.json` when `--release` is **not** passed to `bin/prebuild.mjs`
-- `.release.json`
+- `.build.release.json`
-  - Current release target details
+  - Holds the release build details
-  - Takes precedence over `.build.json`, but gets removed after release is finished
+  - Overwrites `.build.json` when `--release` **is** passed to `bin/prebuild.mjs`

 #### Details contained in state files:
 - `config`: Overrides for the target